tuva-health/medicare_cclf_connector/README.md

 - Update table names in sources.yml
 - Update table name in medical_claim and eligibility jinja function

+## 🙋🏻‍♀️ **How is this project maintained and can I contribute?**

+### Project Maintenance

+The Tuva Project team maintaining this project **only** maintains the latest version of the project.
+We highly recommend you stay consistent with the latest version.

-## Contributions
+### Contributions

 Have an opinion on the mappings?
-Notice any bugs when installing and running the package?
+Notice any bugs when installing and running the project?
-If so, we highly encourage and welcome contributions!
+If so, we highly encourage and welcome feedback!
+While we work on a formal process in Github, we can be easily reached on our Slack community.

-Join the conversation on [Slack](https://tuvahealth.slack.com/ssb/redirect#/shared-invite/email)!
-We'd love to hear from you on the #claims-preprocessing channel.

-## Database Support
+## 🤝 Community

-This package has been built and tested on:
-- Snowflake
-- Redshift
+Join our growing community of healthcare data practitioners on [Slack](https://join.slack.com/t/thetuvaproject/shared_invite/zt-16iz61187-G522Mc2WGA2mHF57e0il0Q)!